DragonMinded/libdragon/README.md

 ## Libdragon stable vs preview

-Currently, there are two main libragon versions:
+Currently, there are two main libdragon versions:

  * The **stable** version is the one in the `trunk`.
 Stable means that we strive never to break backward compatibility, that is we will never do changes in a way